top of page

 Hosted by: North Eastern Public Health Unit (NEPHU)

-Facilitated by: Dr Katherine Ong
+Facilitated by: Dr. Katherine Ong

-• Dr Claire Gordon
+• Dr. Claire Gordon

-• Dr Bart Willems and Dr Rebecca Hogbin
+• Dr. Bart Willems

-• Dr Charles Alpren
+• Dr. Charles Alpren

-• Dr Ben Scalley
+• Dr. Ben Scalley

 Overview:

 Harnessing digital innovation initiatives in the public health management of communicable diseases has the potential to improve data collection, improve public health reach and improve operational efficiency, thereby improving public health data and outcomes.
-With resrouce contstraints, local public health units are well placed to identify operational needs and develop and trial digital innovations in an agile and repsonsive manner.
+With resource contstraints, local public health units are well placed to identify operational needs and develop and trial digital innovations in an agile and responsive manner.
 Currently there are many such inititives being developed, trialed and implemented across the country, and therefore many ideas and lessons that can be shared.

 This symposium is an opportunity to bring together public health agencies nationally to share their digital innovation experiences, initiatives and barriers that have been overcome.
 Sharing of information could promote uptake of similar initiatives in other areas which could reduce duplication of efforts and increase reach, thereby improving Australia’s ability to effectively respond to communicable disease threats.